RBeaudoin/twenty-six-hundred/README.md

 ##Overview

-he best way to learn a new language is to build something.
+The best way to learn a new language is to build something.
 I decided to write this to learn Rust while simultaneously getting some experience writing an emulator.

 ##Project Status

-his is currently a work-in-progress as I make my way through learning [Rust](https://www.rust-lang.org/) and the internals of the Atari 2600 hardware.
+This is currently a work-in-progress as I make my way through learning [Rust](https://www.rust-lang.org/) and the internals of the Atari 2600 hardware.

 * UPDATE 03-01-2016: I'm currently focused on emulation of the [CPU](https://en.wikipedia.org/wiki/MOS_Technology_6507)
 * UPDATE 03-16-2016: Working on implementing the various instructions of the 6507